 The overall effectiveness of the mitigation measures will be assessed by site monitoring programs, which will be implemented during the construction and operation phases of the project.
 The monitoring activities will also be designed to evaluate the project's compliance against environmental and social guidelines.

 Environmental and social monitoring for the construction and operational phases is discussed in Chapter 6.
-Monitoring measures will be included in the CESMP.
+Monitoring measures will be included in the CESMP and the monitoring results will be provided to Masen through the quarterly Environmental Progress Reports